ardatan/graphql-mesh/website/src/pages/docs/api/interfaces/types_src.YamlConfig.JsonSchemaHTTPOperation.md

 • `Optional` **responseSample**: `any`

 Did you use Sample?
-Provide the respone sample path.
+Provide the response sample path.

 #### Defined in